ePlanSys/eplansys/eplansys_docs/tutorials/index.rst

 grows.

-The first two are executed end to end by the test suite, over a live ROS graph with the world in each of its possible states --- see :doc:`../reports/epistemic_end_to_end`.
+The first two are executed end to end by the test suite, over a live ROS graph with the world in each of its possible states; see :doc:`../reports/epistemic_end_to_end`.
 The third is too slow for a suite that runs on every push, and is there to be run by hand.